katgharalad/audiotrancriptionfire/README.md

 - **Optimized for speed** with minimal latency and reasonable accuracy
 - **Clean, professional output** formatting
 - **Automatic transcript saving** to text files with timestamps
+- **Emergency Call ML Interpretation** ✨ NEW! - Classifies emergency calls with address extraction and incident routing

 ## Requirements